tknerr/bills-kitchen/GETTING_STARTED.md

 VM, run `vagrant status NAME`.
 ```

 Ok, looks good.
 Now lets go ahead and bootstrap that VM using chef.
 That process might take a while - it will ssh into that VM and install the chef-client, then register the client at the server and finally converge the node to the desired state (i.e. "apply" webserver role as passed to the node's initial run_list).
-We bootstrap the new node with `role[webserver]` and `recipe[vagrant-ohai]` (the latter one fixes ohai's IP address detection when running inside Vagrant) and the [bootstrap template](https://github.com/opscode/chef/tree/0.10.10/chef/lib/chef/knife/bootstrap) for Ubuntu 12.04:
+We bootstrap the new node with `role[webserver]` and `recipe[vagrant-ohai]` (the latter one fixes ohai's IP address detection when running inside Vagrant) and use the omnibus "chef-full" [bootstrap template](https://github.com/opscode/chef/tree/10.16.2/chef/lib/chef/knife/bootstrap):

 ```
-W:\repo\my-chef-repo>knife bootstrap 33.33.3.11 -x vagrant -P vagrant --sudo -N my-node -r 'role[webserver],recipe[vagrant-ohai] -d ubuntu12.04-gems'
+W:\repo\my-chef-repo>knife bootstrap 33.33.3.11 -x vagrant -P vagrant --sudo -N my-node -r 'role[webserver],recipe[vagrant-ohai] -d chef-full'
 Bootstrapping Chef on 33.33.3.11
 ...
 33.33.3.11 Successfully installed chef-0.10.10